Pfizer · Generative AI · Enterprise SaaS

 Designing around constraints I didn't control

-Generation attempt limits, duplicate content handling, and content saving behavior were all engineering constraints that arrived mid-design.
-Each one required a design response — how do you show a user they've reached their generation limit in a way that feels intentional rather than broken?
-How do you handle similar outputs without making the system feel repetitive?
-These constraint-to-design translations were some of the most precise problems in the project and weren't in the original scope.
+Generation attempt limits, duplicate content handling, content saving behavior — all engineering constraints that arrived mid-design, each requiring a full design response.
+How do you show a user they've hit their generation limit in a way that feels intentional rather than broken?
+These constraint-to-design translations were some of the most precise problems in the project.

 06 — Key Design Decisions